Sep 26 2025

 Rush

 "Tom Sawyer" is so damn good.
-The synth, which I think without looking is the Oberheim OB-X that Geddy uses a lot.
+I believe the synth used is (without looking) the Oberheim OB-X that Geddy uses a lot.
 Fuckin' love the OB-X. Love "Limelight."
 Enjoy all the rest as well.
 Rush makes me feel really comfortable.
 Even too comfortable for certain company.
 If I'm alone, Rush is like pajamas and a blanket.
 Cozy and nerdy and satisfying.

 4